stefanofa/awesome/README.md

 *   [JohannesKlauss/react-hotkeys-hook](https://github.com/JohannesKlauss/react-hotkeys-hook) - React hook for using keyboard shortcuts in components.

-*   [mui/pigment-css](https://github.com/mui/pigment-css) - ⚠️ 𝐀𝐥𝐩𝐡𝐚 𝐩𝐡𝐚𝐬𝐞.
+*   [mui/pigment-css](https://github.com/mui/pigment-css) - ⚠️ 𝐀𝐥𝐩𝐡𝐚 𝐩𝐡𝐚𝐬𝐞, currently, on hold.
 Pigment CSS is a zero-runtime CSS-in-JS library that extracts the colocated styles to their own CSS files at build time.

 *   [google/wireit](https://github.com/google/wireit) - Wireit upgrades your npm/pnpm/yarn scripts to make them smarter and more efficient.